 I had intended to write a blog post days ago.
 But with summer ending, school starting, a husband having knee surgery – I haven’t even touched the computer for a few days.
 We went away last week for a family trip and last hurrah of summer vacation.
 As always, it was good to get away and hang out together.
 We’re at a pretty awesome stage with our kids right now where they all like going on road trips all together.
 We’re milking it.

 We liked Yellowstone so much last year, we decided to head that direction again.
 We stayed a few days in south-eastern Idaho first.
 It was absolutely beautiful – in a big-sky-western kind of way.

+There was also a nice balance of kitsch to go with the scenery.
+I mean, who doesn’t want their own giant Teddy-Bear sofa?
 And inside Yellowstone, the scenery is incredible.
 Driving through the beautiful surroundings felt so therapeutic for me.

 I worked on some more orange peel blocks on our drive.
 I started this project on our summer family vacation 2 years ago!
 Perhaps one day I will have enough and actually put them together in a quilt.

 This summer has been a busy one, and a somewhat more tiring one than usual.
 I have one of those thyroid glands that does not work as well as it should.
 For the past 15+ years I have taken synthetic thyroid medication to compensate, and for the most part it has done a good job.
 I tried a different medication this spring and it threw my body out of whack.
 I had to go off everything all together for a few weeks so we could retest my levels, and then have been gradually building those levels back up to ‘normal’.
 As a result I was frequently physically exhausted for most of the summer.
 I’m happy to report that I’m feeling tons better now.
 Yay for that.